Long Term Bonds Investment

 Here's an example of how you can earn returns when you purchase a bond and invest in the bond market through Citibank International Personal Bank.

-But should you decide to sell the above bond on March 16, 2010 (before maturity), 2 scenarios could occur:
+Should you decide to sell the above bond on March 16, 2023 (before maturity), 2 scenarios could occur: